-Traveling by bus to Lodwar in the Turkana district (Northern Kenya) is not for the fainthearted.
+Traveling by bus to Lodwar, Kenya in the Turkana district is not for the fainthearted.
 In 2011 we took the road to the dry Turkana desert.
 At that time there was a negative travel advice for this region from our Ministry of Foreign Affairs.
 It had been terrorized by (sometimes violent) tribal conflicts about cattle, water or land for many years.
-The region is rarely visited by tourists.
+The region is rarely visited by tourists and the Lodwar tourism facilities are limited.

 The bus was extremely hot and humid.
 We had little leg space and small seats.
 Instead of 2 two-seaters, they had a 3-seater and a 2-seater.
 Furthermore, the bus itself was overloaded with boxes, bags, chickens, food etc. Since the road was bad, we had the most bumpy ride of our life!